Larsklopstra/nebula-documentation/content/en/fields.md

 ### Views

 Okay, now.
 It is time to create some custom views.
-You can use the default Nebula views like `nebula::fields.details.text`, `nebula::fields.details.textarea`, and `nebula::fields.forms.input` but for most use cases it is more logical to create something yourself.
+You can use the default Nebula views like `nebula::fields.details.input`, `nebula::fields.details.textarea`, and `nebula::fields.forms.input` but for most use cases it is more logical to create something yourself.

 Nebula suggests creating your views inside `resources/views/components/nebula` so you can easily call it like `nebula.forms.field-name` and `nebula.details.field-name`.